AlgoStepCompany/RynnaWebOS-Original/README.md

 Installing Rynna WebOS on your local server:

-1 - Install Wamp Server (Windows) or Lamp (Linux) or any Apache PHP 5, compatible PHP 7 engine
+1 - Install Wamp Server (Windows) or Lamp (Linux) or any Apache PHP 5.6, compatible PHP 7 engine

-2 - Design a MySQL database
+2 - Design a MySQL database (compatibility MySQLi)

 3 - Inject the file "inj-MySQL.sql" on your MySQL database